postliminal/site-project-ece202/content/posts/4design.md

-Above is an image demonstrating the RSSI values attained in the environment above, but at intervals of 0.5 meters from the origin up to three meters away.
+Above is an image demonstrating the RSS values attained in the environment above, but at intervals of 0.5 meters from the origin up to three meters away.
 There are additional images of data measurements in the github as well.